Medical Club of Philadelphia

 They tried to get Wendell L. Wilkie as a speaker for one of their meetings but settled for Walter H. Judd, M.D., a prominent member of Congress.
 Attendance was good (315), despite increasing the charge to $5.00 per member for the meeting.
 On another occasion, featuring the Editor of PENNSYLVANIA FARMERS, they drew a crowd of less than 200.

-They were beset, continually, by the problem of how may reservations to make for the meetings.
+They were beset, continually, by the problem of how many reservations to make for the meetings.
 They had to pay for the number they reserved and some times this was a significantly greater number than actually attended.
 (From somewhere they heard about weather insurance for meetings but found that to be simply a rumor.)
-Also there was the nagging concern that they were being overcharged.
+Also, there was the nagging concern that they were being overcharged.

 There were loose ends.
 Had Dr. Wray asked Robert Archbald to continue as Counsel for another year?
 Archbald responded that he had been asked.
 In turn, he wanted to know if the invitations for the next meeting had been mailed.
 There was the problem of determining who had paid dues for the year.
 It was decided to issue membership cards to help resolve this issue.